epsylon3/odbgscript/doc/ReadMe.txt

 Known Problems:
   MRU FROM Main Menu is static, so updated only on OllyDbg Restart

+1.54.3 (10 May 2007)
++ GMI new constants added, (imports, exports, reloc) see documentation
+* OPENTRACE now also opens trace window if not opened
+* READSTR doc modified

 1.53.3 (9 May 2007)
 + WRTA has now a third parameter for separator (default \n)
 * ASK dlg is now TOPMOST